R3D9477/my_linux_staff/README.md

   * Qt applications -- artefacts with some Qt applications after system woke up (like Latte-Dock, Viber, MellowPlayer, etc)

 * [plasma_game_after_stop.sh](helpers_workarounds/plasma_game_after_stop.sh) -- launch it before game (or other "heavy" to GPU application) has been started to avoid:
-  * Plasma Dekstop Chortcuts -- can be moved and mixed on your desktop when application in "FullScreen" mode have a differen screen resolution than your current desktop
+  * Plasma Dekstop shortcuts -- can be moved and mixed on your desktop when application in "FullScreen" mode have a differen screen resolution than your current desktop
   * kwin -- freezes while OpenGL/Vulkan application is running after system woke up
   * non-US keyboard layout -- a lot of games and applications (like Unreal Engine 4) requires US keyboard layout, and switching to it sometimes is problematic while that application already started; so, better to do it before apllication has been started